-- 8.33.1 Users shall ensure proper use of ICT equipment in accordance with all provisions of this policy. - 8.33.2 Users are required to report any misuse of ICT equipment or alert The Directorate of ICTof potential threats to ICT equipment. - 8.33.3 It is the user's responsibility to seek guidance from The Directorate of ICT when in doubt of what constitute acceptable or prohibited use of ICT equipment.
+- 8.33.1 Users shall ensure proper use of ICT equipment in accordance with all provisions of this policy. - 8.33.2 Users are required to report any misuse of ICT equipment or alert the Department of ICT of potential threats to ICT equipment. - 8.33.3 It is the user's responsibility to seek guidance from the Department of ICT when in doubt of what constitute acceptable or prohibited use of ICT equipment.

-8.34 Responsibilities fo The Directorate of ICT
+8.34 Responsibilities fo the Department of ICT

-- 8.34.1 The Directorate of ICT shall implement mechanisms and technological controls to ensure, monitor and enforce compliance to this policy. - 8.34.2 The Directorate of ICT shall review this policy annually or when necessary to address new issues arising from the use ICT equipment. - 8.34.3 The Directorate of ICT shall investigate and follow-up on reported and suspected non-compliance and take necessary corrective act ions.
+- 8.34.1 The Department of ICT shall implement mechanisms and technological controls to ensure, monitor and enforce compliance to this policy. - 8.34.2 The Department of ICT shall review this policy annually or when necessary to address new issues arising from the use ICT equipment. - 8.34.3 The Department of ICT shall investigate and follow-up on reported and suspected non-compliance and take necessary corrective act ions.